 Contracts that include a phone usually run between 12 and 24 months, while some operators offer shorter contracts without one.

 International mobile calls are the most expensive.
-Expats who live close to the border, in cities like Geneva and Basel, have been known to receive data roaming messages, followed by a shock when they’re charged for international calls.
+Expats who live close to the border, in cities such as Geneva and Basel, have been known to receive data roaming messages, followed by a shock when they’re charged for international calls.

 Fixed-line telephones in Switzerland

 Frequent international callers should investigate packages with a flat monthly rate for calls to international lines, and whether the countries they call are included.